Welcome to English

 - Be accountable for what we say and how we say it.

-The KS3 curriculum is historically chronological, in nature – rather than sequenced by theme or textual form.
-We believe that teaching students to be effective readers will enable them to grow into more competent writers – this is why we have centred the curriculum on the skills of effective critical reading and integrated writing opportunities through these, in a supplementary sense.
+The KS3 curriculum is historically chronological in nature – rather than sequenced by theme or textual form.
+We believe that teaching students to be effective readers will enable them to grow into more competent writers; therefore, we have centred the curriculum on the skills of effective critical reading and integrated writing opportunities through these, in a supplementary sense.

-Consequently, we have centred our curriculum focus on prioritising the retention of core knowledge and so we make opportunities for assessed pieces (both oral and written) throughout each successive unit taught.
-Each assessment will also focus on the competence of one of five threshold concepts for writing, analysis and expression of knowledge.
+Consequently, we have centred our curriculum focus on prioritising the retention of core knowledge and so we make opportunities for assessed pieces (reading, oral and written) throughout each successive unit taught.
+Each assessment will also focus on the competency of five threshold concepts necessary for success in English literary study and writing.
 They are:

 - Understanding how word choice/language can create different effects